 Earnings and employment from Pay As You Earn Real Time Information, seasonally adjusted

-All regional labour market datasets used in this bulletin are available on the Related data page.
+All regional labour market datasets used in this bulletin are available on our Related data page.

 Actual and usual hours worked

-Statistics for usual hours worked measure how many hours people usually work per week.
+Our statistics for usual hours worked measure how many hours people usually work per week.
 Compared with actual hours worked, they are not affected by absences and so can provide a better measure of normal working patterns.
-For example, a person who usually works 37 hours a week but who was on holiday for a week would be recorded as working zero actual hours for that week, while usual hours would be recorded as 37 hours.
+For example, a person who usually works 37 hours a week, but who was on holiday for a week, would be recorded as working zero actual hours for that week, while usual hours would be recorded as 37 hours.

-People not in the labour force (also known as economically inactive) are not in employment, but do not meet the internationally accepted definition of unemployment because they have not been seeking work within the last four weeks, or they are unable to start work in the next two weeks.
+People not in the labour force (also known as economically inactive) are not in employment.
+However, they do not meet the internationally accepted definition of unemployment, because they have not been seeking work within the last four weeks, or they are unable to start work in the next two weeks.
 The economic inactivity rate is the proportion of people aged between 16 and 64 years who are not in the labour force.

 Employment measures the number of people in paid work or who had a job that they were temporarily away from (for example, because they were on holiday or off sick).
 This differs from the number of jobs because some people have more than one job.
 The employment rate is the proportion of people aged between 16 and 64 years who are in employment.
 A more detailed explanation is available in our Guide to labour market statistics.